Simultaneous Linearization of Diffeomorphisms of Isotropic Manifolds: Estimates

 In this section of the appendix, we collect some basic results concerning the calculus of $C^k$ functions.
 Most of the estimates stated here are used to compare constructions coming from Riemannian geometry and constructions coming from a chart.

 Most of the estimates we prove below involve the following definition, which is an appropriate form for a second order term in the $C^k$ setting.

-\begin{defn} Suppose that $X,Y,Z$ are all vector fields and that $Z$ is a function of $X$ and $Y$.
-We say that $Z$ is \emph{quadratic} in $X$ and $Y$ if there exists a fixed $\ell$ such that for each $k$ there is a constant $C_k$ such that:
+\begin{defn} Suppose that $X,Y,Z$ are all vector fields and that $Z=Z(X,Y)$ is a function of $X$ and $Y$.
+We say that $Z$ is \emph{quadratic} in $X$ and $Y$ if there exists a fixed $\ell$ such that for each $k$ there is a constant $C_k$ depending only on $Z$ such that:

 In addition to quadratic, we may also refer to $Z$ as being \emph{second order} in $X$ and $Y$.
 In the case that $Z$ depends only on $X$ the definition is analogous. \end{defn}

 One thinks of equation \eqref{eqn:defn_quadratic} as a quadratic tameness estimate.
 Our main use of this notion is the following proposition, which allows us compose diffeomorphisms up to a quadratic error.
 As before, if $Y$ is a vector field on $M$, we write $\psi_Y$ for the map of $M$ that sends $x\mapsto \exp_x(Y(x))$.
 To emphasize that $\psi$ depends on a metric $g$, we may write $\psi_Y^g$.